stjudecloud/workflows/style-guide.md

 - `command` blocks should be wrapped with arrows (`<<< >>>`) instead of brackets (`{ }`)
   - Certain Bash constructions cause problems with the bracket notation
 - output file names should *always* be determined with either the `outfile_name` parameter or the `prefix` parameter.
+  - `outfile_name` should be preferred if no downstream tasks/tools rely on the file name/extension
-  - TODO: address tasks with multiple outputs
+  - tasks with multiple outputs should always use the `prefix` convention
 - output variable names should be short but descriptive
 - All tasks should run in a Docker container
   - TODO: provide a default Docker image to use